stitchdata/docs/_saas-integrations/google-ads/google-ads-latest.md

          If you don't see the profile(s) you want to connect, verify that you have completed the [setup requirements](#setup-requirements).
       4. When selecting profiles, keep the following in mind:

-         - **You can select up to 400 profiles per Google Ads integration**.
-If you need to replicate data from more than 400 profiles, you should create additional {{ integration.display_name }} integrations in your Stitch account.
+         - **You cannot select more than 1000 profiles per Google Ads integration**.
+Selcting a large number of profiles can reduce performance, so it is recommended to select fewer profiles if possible.
+You can select more profiles by adding additional {{ integration.display_name }} integrations in your Stitch account.
          - **Selecting a subprofile will also select the parent**, or top-level profile.
 If you de-select the top-level profile, you will be unable to select any subprofiles.
          - **If multiple profiles are selected, data for all the selected profiles will map to the same table in your destination.** For example: If two profiles are selected and the `accounts` table is tracked, account data for both profiles will be replicated into the `accounts` table.
 This is applicable to every table selected in the next step.
+To distinguish different profiles, make sure to select the `customer_id` field in your tables.

        5. When finished selecting profiles, click **Continue**.
   - title: "Set objects to replicate"